ducakar/openzone/README.md

 Building is currently only supported on Linux.

+First, make sure you have all the dependencies installed.
+You need to install development packages for the following libraries:

+* libpulse (PulseAudio)
+* physfs
+* lua
+* sdl
+* sdl_ttf
+* mesa (OpenGL headers)
+* alsoft (OpenAL)
+* libvorbis
+* libmad
+* faad
+* freeimage

-You can use generic steps for building CMake projects.
+You can then use generic steps for building CMake projects.
 Basic build instructions when you are in the root directory of the source tree are:

     mkdir build
     cd build
     cmake ..
     make

 For building all supported configurations you can use `configure-all.sh` and `build-all.sh` scripts.
 For this step you will need a 64-bit Linux distro and all dependencies installed (including 32-bit